 - Eligible students should select the Science Residential College as their housing preference on the housing application.

-- SRC residents can search for potential roommates in the online housing portal and will begin making room selections in May
+- SRC residents can search for potential roommates in the online housing portal in March and will begin making room selections in May.

 For More Information